Data Analytics

 Limits of authority

-The IP Act is intended to operate subject to the provisions of other Acts relating to the use or disclosure of personal information, such as the Child Protection Act 1999 or the Hospital and Health Boards Act 2011.
-This means that the ability to disclose information under the privacy principles does not override legislation that prohibits disclosure.
+The IP Act operates subject to the provisions of other Acts relating to the use or disclosure of personal information, such as the Child Protection Act 1999 or the Hospital and Health Boards Act 2011.
+The QPPs do not override legislation that prohibits use or disclosure.

-An agency intending to disclose data containing personal information to another agency or private entity should consider whether there are any other legislative provisions that may apply.
+An agency intending to use or disclose data containing personal information must consider whether there are any legislative provisions that would impact or prohibit the use or disclosure.

 Do I need to let people know about the data analytics activities?